Dr Helen C M Smith

 Telephone: 01326 254186

-Dr Helen Smith is a Lecturer in Renewable Energy, with a primary research focus on resource and impact assessment for the marine environment.
+Dr Helen Smith is a Senior Lecturer in Renewable Energy, with a primary research focus on resource and impact assessment for the marine environment.
 Her main area of interest is the development of numerical tools to support 'blue growth' in areas such as marine energy and aquaculture, through enhanced understanding of the wave and tidal regimes and the potential impacts on the physical marine environment.
 Her work also contributes to the other research activity in the Offshore Renewable Energy group, which includes hydrodynamics and marine operations, offshore reliability, and offshore technology.

 Helen has worked on a number of other European projects including MERiFIC (‘Marine Energy in Far Peripheral and Island Communities’), MARINET (‘Marine Renewables Infrastructure Network’), and EquiMar (‘Equitable Assessment of Marine Energy Converters’), a three-year FP7 project which brought together a range of industrial and research partners from across Europe to develop protocols for all aspects of marine energy development.
 Helen was the lead Exeter researcher on the NERC/Defra-funded EBAO ('Optimising Array Form for Energy Extraction and Environmental Benefit') project, which developed robust modelling methodologies for marine energy developments to optimise the environmental outcomes.
 She has collaborated with Sandia National Laboratories in the US in the development of SNL-SWAN, a wave energy converter array simulation tool.
 She is also a member of the PRIMaRE research consortium, a network of research institutions in SW England undertaking research and development activities to support and advance the marine renewable energy industry at a regional, national and international level.